 When Is Higan?

-Higan is the period of three days before and after the Autumnal Equinox Day.
+Higan is the period of three days before and after the Autumnal Equinox Day (September 23rd this year).
 It becomes cooler around this period.

 What Is Higan And What People Do in Japan?